 When matched with the correct drill bits and accessories, a corded or cordless power drill can be the most useful tool you own.
-This guide will help you understand the different features available in corded and cordless drills so you can choose the best and most powerful drill for your needs.
+This guide will help you understand the different features available in corded and cordless drills, so you can choose the best power drill for your needs.

-Safety: Always exercise caution when using power tools such as corded or cordless drills.
-Follow the manufacturer's instructions for proper use, and use tools only for their intended purpose.
-When working with corded or cordless drills, wear safety equipment including eye and respiratory protection.
+Safety: Always exercise caution when using various drill types or any power tools.
+Follow the manufacturer's instructions for proper use.
+Use tools only for their intended purpose.
+When working with corded or cordless power drills, wear safety equipment.
+This includes eye and respiratory protection.

-There is a wide range of corded power drills and cordless power drills to choose from, but the best power drills for you depend entirely upon the tasks you want to tackle.
-Choose from drill-drivers, hammer drills, right angle drills and impact drivers.
-Each type of drill has a variety of features so that you can pick the one with all the best options suited for your job.
+There are a wide range of corded power drills and cordless power drills to choose from.
+The best power drills for you depend on the tasks you want to tackle.
+Choose from drill-drivers, hammer drills, right-angle drills and impact drivers.
+Each type of drill has a lot of features so that you can pick the one best suited for your job.

 - Drill size/chuck capacity: The size of the chuck determines the maximum drill bit diameter allowance for that drill.
-The most popular is 3/8-inch diameter; with a lightweight design and lightweight-use capacity is 1/4-inch, while heavy-duty capacity uses a 1/2-inch diameter.
+The most popular is a 3/8-inch diameter drill.
+A 1/4-inch diameter features a lightweight design and is generally one of the best drills for home use by style.
+A heavy-duty capacity drill is usually a 1/2-inch diameter.

-- Speed and power: Revolutions per minute (RPM) determines the speed of the corded or cordless drill.
+- Speed and power: Revolutions per minute (RPM) measure the speed of a drill.
 The higher the RPM, the lower the torque delivered from the power tool.
 More amperage equals a more powerful drill.
-A lower amperage corded or cordless drill will not be very powerful and may be more suitable for household use or occasional shop use.
-An amp motor in a higher amperage corded or cordless drill model is much more powerful and is better suited for heavy-duty jobs or professional use because of its powerful motor.
+A lower amperage corded or cordless drill will not be very powerful.
+However, it may be suitable for household use or occasional shop use.
+A higher amp motor in a corded or cordless drill model is much more powerful.
+It's better suited for heavy-duty jobs or professional use.

-- Variable speed: A variable speed motor has multiple speed settings that can be changed using a single switch or trigger, usually near the grip.
+- Variable speed: A variable speed motor has multiple speed settings.
+These can be changed using a single switch or trigger, usually near the grip.
 Variable speed motors allow you to increase or decrease the torque.

 - Reverse mode: Convenient when removing screws or backing out when boring holes.